animator/learn-python/CONTRIBUTING.md

 ## How can I contribute?

-You can contribute to this project by adding content on a new topic or improving existing content.
+You can contribute to this project by adding content on a new topic or improving existing content (in the `README.md` file).

 The list of topics for which we are looking for content are provided below along with the location where the content has to be added: